Unsupported features

 Binding syntax with curly braces is supported inside an Model

-tag in MXML, but <mx:Model>
+tag in MXML, but the <mx:Model>

-in MXHX does not support binding at this time.
+tag in MXHX does not support binding at this time.
 An error will be reported.

 The implements